facebook/rocksdb/docs/_posts/2024-02-20-foreign-function-interface.markdown

 We have taken advantage of this mechanism to provide the core `FFIDB.getPinnableSlice()` method in our Panama-based API.
 The rest of our prototype `get()` API, duplicating the existing *JNI*-based API, is then a *Pure Java* library on top of `FFIDB.getPinnableSlice()` and `FFIPinnableSlice.reset()`.

 The common standard for foreign memory opens up the possibility of efficient interoperation between RocksDB and Java clients (e.g. Kafka).
 We think that this is really the key to higher performing, more integrated Java-based systems:
 - This could result in data never being copied into Java memory, or a significant reduction in copies, as native `MemorySegment`s are handed off between co-operating Java clients of fundamentally native APIs.
+This extra potential performance can be extremely useful when 2 or more clients are interoperating; we still need to provide a simplest possible API wrapping these calls (like our prototype `get()`), which operates at a similar level to the current Java API.
 - Some thought should be applied to how this architecture would interact with the cache layer(s) in RocksDB, and whether it can be accommodated within the present RocksDB architecture.
 How long can 3rd-party applications *pin* pages in the RocksDB cache without disrupting RocksDB normal behaviour (e.g. compaction) ?

 ## Summary